Klaudit/honbot-django/README.md

 HonBot is a [Heroes of Newerth](http://www.heroesofnewerth.com/) (HoN) Statistics website written in [django](https://www.djangoproject.com/) for the [HoN API](http://api.heroesofnewerth.com/).

 ####Run a local copy of HonBot
 Create a virtualenv
 Install the requirements with pip
 Add the following to the bottom of your virtualenv's script.
-This setup is for two different IP addresses or tokens.
+This setup is for two different IP addresses and tokens.
 ``` bash
 ADDRESS=$(dig +short myip.opendns.com @resolver1.opendns.com)
 if [ $ADDRESS = 'my address here' ]